sidgupt12/git-mcp-server/README.md

 - `request-reviewers`: Requests reviewers for a PR
 - `merge-pr`: Merges a PR
 - `close-pr`: Closes/rejects a PR
-- `check-ci-status`: Checks CI/test status of a PR
+- `create-repository`: Creates a new repository
+- `delete-repository`: Deletes an existing repository

 ### Requirements
 - Node.js 16+